Derivative Operators

 • variable_ref::V: The variable reference of the infinite variable argument.

-• parameter_ref::V: The variable reference of the infinite parameter the defines the differential operator.
+• parameter_ref::V: The variable reference of the infinite parameter that defines the differential operator.

 source